2019/20 | Conestoga College

 Nurses need to care for one another and respect their colleagues.
 They need to work collaboratively with other nurses, trust in the expertise of one another, and refer to others when they do not have the necessary knowledge and expertise themselves.

 A nurse needs to:

-Contribute to positive team functioning and supporting colleagues;
+- Contribute to positive team functioning and support colleagues;

 If a student's behaviour/conduct interferes with the learning process or in any way jeopardizes the safe environment of the classroom or clinical setting, the student will be required to leave the class or clinical session.